SankritaPatel/RecepiePicker/README.md

 # Recipe Picker

-This is a simple recipe picker application built using Python's Tkinter library.
+This is a simple recipe picker application built using Python's Flask Web Framework.
 It allows users to randomly select a recipe from a SQLite database and view its ingredients.

 ## Features